Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 \subsection{Meta-Learners}

-As mentioned in the earlier sections, we will partly build on top of the review of \cite{kunzel_2017}, and we will illustrate the most recent contributions stemming from both statistics and computer science literature.
+As mentioned in the earlier sections, we will partly build on top of the work by \cite{kunzel_2017} and expand it by including the most recent contributions stemming from both the statistics and computer science literature.
 A concise summary of the presented ``Meta-Learners'', together with the relevant references, can be found in Table \ref{metalearners}.